arcus/education_modules/sql_basics/sql_basics.md

 <table id="dataTable10b" border="1"></table><br>

-Its also worth noting that null values are treated very differently from actual data.
+It's also worth noting that null values are treated very differently from actual data.
 Note that you cannot use operators like `=` to ask if something is null, because null values are inherently unknowable, so we can't know what a null value is equal to.
 You can't do math with a null value and you can't compare to a null value.
-To illustrate this point, we can look at the example code below.
+To illustrate this point, we can look at an example below.

 Consider the options with regards to the `stop` column of `allergies`.
-The `stop` column will meet, for each row, one of the conditions below:
+The `stop` column will meet, for each row, one of the conditions below.
+Here we're using an arbitrary date to illustrate the categories.

 1. A date less than (earlier than) March 1, 2020,
 2. A date equal to March 1, 2020,
 3. A date greater than (after) March 1, 2020,
 4. No date at all (null)

-It's important to realize that the code below includes **only** the first case.
+Run the code cell below.
+It's important to realize that the code below returns rows that belong to **only** the first case.
 Rows that meet the second or third condition are in direct violation of the WHERE clause and are not included.
 Rows that fall into the fourth condition (null) cannot be evaluated with a comparison operator, and are left out as well.

 ```sql
 SELECT *